Snowflake-Labs/schemachange/README.md

 The Snowflake user password for `SNOWFLAKE_USER` is required to be set in the environment variable `SNOWSQL_PWD` prior to calling the script. snowchange will fail if the `SNOWSQL_PWD` environment variable is not set.

 #### Private Key Authentication
-The Snowflake user private key for `SNOWFLAKE_USER` is required to be in a file with the file path set in the environment variable `PRIVATE_KEY_PATH`.
-Additionally, the password for the private key file is required to be set in the environment variable `PRIVATE_KEY_PASSPHRASE`.
+The Snowflake user encrypted private key for `SNOWFLAKE_USER` is required to be in a file with the file path set in the environment variable `PRIVATE_KEY_PATH`.
+Additionally, the password for the encrypted private key file is required to be set in the environment variable `PRIVATE_KEY_PASSPHRASE`.
 These two environment variables must be set prior to calling the script. snowchange will fail if the `PRIVATE_KEY_PATH` and `PRIVATE_KEY_PASSPHRASE` environment variables are not set.

 ### Script Parameters